'We call her Mother Teresa': Johnstown native helping refugees fleeing Ukraine

 ‘Praying for her’

-Wolff grew up in Johnstown, attended Our Mother of Sorrows Catholic School and Bishop McCort Catholic High School.
+Wolff grew up in Johnstown and attended Our Mother of Sorrows Catholic School and Bishop McCort Catholic High School.

 With a plan for a year of mission work, she left the United States for Mexico as a single person in 1984.